 Re-launched version of OED Online in 2010

 In December 2010, alphabetically sequential revision was abandoned, and OED Online was re-launched on a new electronic platform.
 The separate version of OED2 has been removed and the website no longer provides lists of and information on revised entries.
+Electronic searches of OED Online do not permit differentiation between revised and unrevised entries.
 These changes make it virtually impossible for users to track the progress of the revision or analyse the different stages and characteristics of OED’s history.
 (See pages under Period coverage for our recent attempts to examine the changes OED3 is introducing into the Dictionary’s chronological treatment of the language).

 All the new material produced by the lexicographers, uploaded to the site in successive batches every quarter, is now merged into an altered version of the 1989 OED2 (on how this version has been altered, see our page on Changes to unrevised OED2).
 The new and revised entries are slotted into alphabetical sequence with the old, unrevised entries.
 So OED Online is a mixture of revised and unrevised material, with entries of a very different provenance distributed throughout the alphabet.